General Information About Daemen

-- The Center for Visual & Performing Arts is a dramatic new space which features a spacious gallery, studios for illustration, figure drawing and painting, a performance/lecture space, graphic design production area, computer labs, faculty offices and the Sr. Jeanne File Art History Resource Center.
+- The Haberman Gacioch Center for Visual & Performing Arts is a dramatic new space which features the Tower Gallery, studios for illustration, figure drawing and painting, graphic design production area, computer labs, faculty offices and the Sr. Jeanne File Art History Resource Center.
 The exterior features an outdoor classroom.
 The building was designed with green technology and uses geothermal heating to contain energy costs.

 - Patricia E. Curtis Hall houses Physician Assistant, Psychology, and Social Work faculty offices.

 - Canavan Hall is a dormitory-style residence hall with kitchenettes, lounges, and laundry facilities.

 - Charles J. Wick Campus Center houses student life offices, lounges, a main dining room seating 650, and a social room/auditorium seating 500.

 - Rosary Hall is the original College administrative and classroom building, currently restored to house Admissions, Alumni and External Relations offices.